Amazon Advertising Reports: How to Analyze & Utilize Them

 6. Placement Report

-Your sponsored products ad could show up at the top of Amazon search results, rest of the search result, or on a product detail page.
+Your sponsored products ad could show up at the top of Amazon search results, the rest of the search results, or on a product detail page.

 For example, if you see that one of your ads has a 20% ACOS on top of the search, 34% on the product page, and 35% on the rest of the search, then you may want to bid higher for the top of search placement to get highest possible visibility from top performing placement.